x-systems/phlex-data/docs/references.rst

     $item->hasMany('parent_item_id', ['model' => [Model_Item::class], 'table_alias' => 'mypi'])
         ->addField('parent', 'name');

-Additionally you can pass table_alias as second argument into :php:meth:`Model::ref()` or :php:meth:`Model::refLink()`.
+Additionally you can pass table_alias as second argument into :php:meth:`Model::getTheirEntity()` or :php:meth:`Model::createTheirModelLinked()`.
 This can help you in creating a recursive models that relate to itself.
 Here is example::

     class Model_Item3 extends \Phlex\Data\Model {